-- a portfolio of academic and/or professional work showing potential for success in the program - a bachelor's degree with a minimum cumulative grade point average of 3.0 from a regionally accredited college or university - a grade point average of 3.25 in any M.F.A.-required courses already completed at UB, if applicable.
+- a portfolio of academic and/or professional work showing potential for success in the program - a bachelor's degree with a minimum cumulative grade point average of 3.0 from a regionally accredited college or university - a grade point average of 3.25 in any M.F.A.-required courses already completed at UBalt, if applicable.

-The program admits students once a year in the fall.
-For detailed information about specific admission requirements, visit www.ubalt.edu/integrateddesignmfa.
+For detailed information about specific admission requirements, visit ubalt.edu/integrateddesignmfa.